Funmi-Amusan/chat-bot/README.md

 - Node.js and npm (for local development without Docker)
 - A Neon PostgreSQL database instance

+## Note

+- Since there is no authentication in the application, the user Id is hardcoded so everyone is using the same user Id.

 ## Getting Started

 ### Clone the Repository